A man standing in front of a podium.

 A diagram with three colorful circles labeled Engagement, Business outcomes, and Culture, connected around a central Recognition circle, showing their interconnected relationship.
 Dotted lines form a surrounding semi-circle.

-The message is clear: Recognition is not just central to employee engagement, but also to work culture and when executed strategically, to business outcomes.
+The message is clear: Recognition is not just central to employee engagement programs, but also to work culture and when executed strategically, to business outcomes.

 At SHRM India Annual Conference 2025 industry’s most niche gathering of experts in R&R space, BI WORLDWIDE hosted an exlusive panel discussion to reinforce this message and help HR leaders turn their recognition spend into bottomline.